Best Mice for Digital Nomads and Remote Engineers in 2026

 • Compact shape that travels well.

-• Quiet clicks for coworking spaces and calls.
+• Quiet clicks for coworking spaces and video calls.

 • USB-C charging.